juhasipo/JMobster/README.markdown

     }

 In order to work well with JSR-303 validations, annotation processors have to implement group extracting.
 This will basically take the groups parameter data and returns it the caller.
+For standard validation annotations these group extration methods are already implemented in _fi.vincit.jmobster.processor.defaults.annotation_ package base classes.

     @Override
     public Class[] getGroupsInternal(Annotation annotation) {